apache/accumulo-website/_docs-2/getting-started/table_configuration.md

 ## Exporting Tables

 Accumulo supports exporting tables for the purpose of copying tables to another cluster.
-Exporting and importing tables preserves the tables configuration, splits, and logical time.
+Exporting and importing tables preserves the tables' configuration, splits, and logical time.
 Tables are exported and then copied via the hadoop `distcp` command.
 To export a table, it must be offline and stay offline while `distcp` runs.
 Staying offline prevents files from being deleted during the process.